pzemtsov/pzemtsov.github.io/_posts/2016-10-16-custom-hash-function.md

 {% endhighlight %}

 We'd like to make the `NBITS` value as small as possible, to make sure that the entire hash table is well cached.
-In our case, where we have 15 values, ideal would be to have `NBITS` equal to 4 (the hash table size of 16).
+In our case, where we have 15 values, the ideal would be to have `NBITS` equal to 4 (the hash table size of 16).
 Can we find a suitable `FACTOR`?
 Yes, we can: 239012.
 This leads to the following solution:

 {% highlight C++ %}